jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes The account_password_hashes table has a foreign key reference to the accounts table that is also a primary key, ensuring there is only a single password hash for each account.
+.notes The account_password_hashes table has a foreign key reference to the accounts table that is also the primary key, ensuring there is only a single password hash for each account.

 <pre style="font-size: 40px; margin-top: 10px;"><code>
 CREATE TABLE accounts (